prototypefund/digital-pv/README.md

 Dynamic content is managed using Strapi as Content Management System.

+## Creating a deployable docker build for web app

+Run `scripts/build-and-push-docker-image.sh` from the top level directory.
+It will push a docker image with the current git commit has as tag and provide you with the name of the image in the registry.
+Use this in your deployment.

 ### Current dynamic content

 Dynamic content is currently managed at https://strapi.dpv.staging.deyan7.de/admin